autistic-symposium/blockchain-science-py/historical-with-foundry/avalanche-c-chain/README.md

 3. use any **blockchain analytics tools** (*e.g.,* **[dune](https://dune.com/home)** or **[avax apis](https://docs.avax.network/apis/avalanchego/public-api-server)**) to search for **past blocks** with a suspecting price movement (*e.g.,* set a threshold that could be interesting to look at).

-4. create a **list with all the blocks** you found and add them to `data/blocks.txt`. there is already one example to get you started.
+4. create a **list with all the blocks** you found and add them to `data/blocks.txt`. there is already two examples to get you started (a block from this week and another from last summer).

 <br>